Shubub69/GISC3200K/README.md

 THE GAME

-Tic-tac-toe is a two player game that takes turn marking spaces on a 3 by 3 grid, and the objective of the game is to place three connecting marks in a horizontal, vertical, or diagonal row.
-Once the game has come to an end the window will close out.
+Tic-tac-toe is a two player game that takes turn marking spaces on a 3 by 3 grid, and the objective of the game is to place three connecting marks in a horizontal, vertical, or diagonal row causing the game to come to an end or draw.

 Why did i do it